MylesBorins/mylesborins.com/content/pages/about.md

 Myles Borins is a developer, musician, artist, and maker

+Myles works at GitHub as an Open Source Product Manager

 Myles cares about the open web and healthy communities

 You can find their cv as a pdf [here](http://MylesBorins.com/cv.pdf)